abworrall/dicebot/README.md

 features) you have.
 For ones where you get to choose, you can add the buff by hand.

-No support for magic weapons/armor.
-Yet.
+No support for magic weapons/armor (yet).

 ### roll